-Coastal zone trend monitoring, through a regional network of selected fixed coastal stations, of parameters which contribute to the assessment of trends and the overall quality status of the Mediterranean Sea.
-As explained under section 7, this type of monitoring will be carried out on a regional basis;
+- Coastal zone trend monitoring, through a regional network of selected fixed coastal stations, of parameters that contribute to the assessment of trends and the overall quality status of the Mediterranean Sea.
+As explained under Section 8, this type of monitoring will be carried out on a regional basis; - Trend monitoring in "hot spot" areas (intensively polluted areas) and high risk areas that are likely to become heavily polluted, are subject to harmful seasonal phenomena such as algal blooms, or where control measures have been taken.
+This type of monitoring will be designed as necessary at the subregional level, and will be carried out on a national basis, and the data will be utilized for taking management decisions at a local level, including the assessment of the effectiveness of the control measures taken;

-- Trend monitoring in "hot spot" areas (intensively polluted areas) and high risk areas which are likely to become heavily polluted, are subject to harmful seasonal phenomena such as algal blooms, or where control measures have been taken.
-This type of monitoring will be carried out on a national basis and the data will be utilised for taking management decisions on a local level including the assessment of the effectiveness of the control measures taken; - Trend monitoring of loads (e.g. from land-based sources of pollution in general or from identified sources, pollutants transported by atmosphere, pollutants carried by rivers) and assessment of loads originating from non-point sources.
-Data from this type of monitoring will be utilised locally but also for regional assessments; and - Trend monitoring of biological effects at different organizational levels including molecular, cellular, physiological, behavioral, community and ecosystem levels can also be used as an early warning system.
+- Trend monitoring of loads (e.g. from land-based sources of pollution in general or from identified sources, pollutants transported by atmosphere, pollutants carried by rivers) and assessment of loads originating from non-point sources.
+Data from this type of monitoring will be utilized locally but also for regional assessments; and - Trend monitoring of biological effects at different organizational levels, including molecular, cellular, physiological, behavioural, community and ecosystem levels, can also be used as an early warning system.
 This type of monitoring can be included in national monitoring programmes as well as in the regional trend programme. - 5.
-In addition, surveys will be carried out to complement the monitoring data: - surveys of health-related effects (e.g. occurrence of illnesses in bathers exposed to contaminated waters and sand and in consumers of seafood) will be carried out on a routine basis; - surveys of point and non-point land-based sources of pollution will be carried out needed for the development, compilation and maintenance of inventories; and - quasi-synoptic surveys of the whole Mediterranean Sea will be conducted at periodic intervals (once every five or ten years) in order to contribute to the assessment of the overall quality status of the Mediterranean Sea.
+In addition, surveys will be carried out to complement the monitoring data: - surveys of health-related effects (e.g. occurrence of illnesses in bathers exposed to contaminated waters and sand and in consumers of seafood) will be carried out on a routine basis; - surveys of point and non-point land-based sources of pollution needed for the development, compilation and maintenance of inventories, will be carried out; and - baseline and trend surveys through international and multinational cruises of the whole Mediterranean Sea will be conducted at periodic intervals (once every five or ten years) in order to contribute to the assessment of the overall quality status of the Mediterranean Sea.